DangerCove/dangercove.com/timeless.markdown

 ## Beta sign-up

-I’m getting ready to let others give this a go as well.
-If you’d like to be invited to try the beta, subscribe to the mailing list.
+Subscribe to the mailing list to get an invite to the beta version.
 Thanks!